Cinnamon Streusel Apple Bread

 Find the full, printable recipe in the recipe card below.

 - Dry ingredients.
 In a large mixing bowl, whisk dry ingredients (flour, baking powder, salt and 1/2 cup sugar).
-Cut in butter until it forms to coarse crumbs.
+Cut in butter until it forms coarse crumbs.
 I grated my stick of butter using a cheese grater.
 Remove 1/2 cup of this mixture to use for the topping and set aside.

 - Apples.
 Stir in apple chunks and 1/2 teaspoon cinnamon to the remaining flour mixture.